 GM Truck and SUV Airbag and Seatbelts May Fail During Crash

-The SDM unit is controlled by a software program, ALGO-S which is programmed to analyze crash information and enable airbag and seatbelt deployment.
-In certain GM SUVs and pickup trucks, the software used to control SDM units was calibrated to shut off airbag and seatbelt deployment 45 milliseconds after a crash has begun.
+The SDM unit is controlled by a software program, ALGO-S, which is programmed to analyze crash information and enable airbag and seatbelt deployment.
+In certain GM SUVs and pickup trucks, the software used to control SDM units was calibrated to shut off airbag and seatbelt deployment 45 milliseconds after a crash had begun.
 Prevention of airbag or seatbelt deployment in certain types of crashes lasting longer than 45 milliseconds may have resulted in increased risk of serious injury or death.

-Some crashes involve multiple impacts or impacts which increase in severity of time.
+Some crashes involve multiple impacts or impacts which increase in severity over time.
 During these types of crashes including rollovers, chain-reaction crashes, multiple object collisions and other domino-type accidents, prevention of seatbelt deployment may increase the risk of serious injury or death.

-Calibration of the SDM modules in GM Vehicles may have prevented airbag and seatbelt deployment, no matter how severe the crash became.
+Calibration of the SDM modules in GM vehicles may have prevented airbag and seatbelt deployment, no matter how severe the crash became.
 At least 1,298 injuries or deaths have been attributed to this defect.

 SDM Design Defect Was Intentional